Lisa Holmlund (f.d Bergmark)

 About me

-• I am an Assistant Professor at the Division of Occupational Therapy, Department of Neurobiology, Care Sciences, and Society, Karolinska Institutet, where I conduct research and teach at bachelor's and master's levels.
-I earned my doctoral degree in 2019 through my dissertation titled 'Return to work: exploring paths toward work after spinal cord injury and designing a rehabilitation intervention.'
+• I am an assistant professor at the Division of Occupational Therapy, Department of Neurobiology, Care Sciences, and Society, Karolinska Institutet, where I conduct research and teach at the bachelor’s and master’s levels.
+I earned my doctoral degree in 2019 through my dissertation, 'Return to work: exploring paths toward work after spinal cord injury and designing a rehabilitation intervention.'

-My background includes clinical experience as a registered Occupational Therapist specialising in rehabilitation after spinal cord injury.
-I have a keen interest in issues related to everyday life participation, including work.
-This is why I actively participate in the research and development initiatives of Rehab Station Stockholm, and hold a position as a board member of the Nordic Spinal Cord Society (NoSCoS).
+• My background includes clinical experience as a registered Occupational Therapist specialising in rehabilitation after spinal cord injury.
+I am keenly interested in issues related to everyday participation, including work.
+This is why I actively participate in the research and development initiatives of Rehab Station Stockholm and hold a position as a board member of the Nordic Spinal Cord Society (NoSCoS).

 Research

-• My research area focuses on health and everyday life, particularly in the field of intervention and implementation research for occupational health.
+• My research area focuses on health and everyday life, particularly intervention and implementation research for occupational health.
 The research takes place at the intersection of science and practice.
-Below follows and oveview of projects and collaborations.
+Below is an overview of projects and collaborations.

 ReWork-SCI

-The CORE-project, funded by AFA Insurance, focused on facilitators, barriers, and ethical values related to the coordination of RTW among employees on sick leave due to common mental disorders (CMDs).
+CORE The project, was funded by AFA Insurance, and focused on facilitators, barriers, and ethical values related to the coordination of RTW among employees on sick leave due to common mental disorders (CMDs).
 The results demonstrated the need for detailed packaging of coordination, formalisation of coordinators' qualifications and levels of training, and acknowledgement of the role of organisational factors in implementing coordination.
 The project also highlighted ethical issues of unequal access and support in the coordination of RTW.

 Uppsala University, Public health, working life and rehabilitation

-I am involved in the program Mobile Health to Promote Physical Activity in People Post-Stroke or Transient Ischemic Attack with a primary role relating to qualitative methodology and methods for evaluating the program's feasibility.
+I participate in the Mobile Health to Promote Physical Activity in People Post-Stroke or Transient Ischemic Attack program.
+I have a primary role in qualitative methodology and methods for evaluating the program's feasibility.
 The program is based on an existing program (i-REBOUND – Let's get moving) developed in Australia.
-More information about the program can be found in the protocol, Thurston et al 2023, "Mobile health to promote physical activity in people post-stroke or transient ischemic attack – study protocol for a feasibility randomized controlled trial"
+More information about the program can be found in the protocol, Thurston et al. 2023, "Mobile health to promote physical activity in people post-stroke or transient ischemic attack – study protocol for a feasibility randomised controlled trial.”

 Teaching